‘Akeke‘e

 • Trend: Decreasing

-The ‘Akeke‘e, a small Hawaiian honeycreeper, is notable for its asymmetric bill.
-Its name was likely derived from the Hawaiian word ke'e, meaning "crooked" or "bent."
-Its genus name, Loxops, derives from the Greek for "twisted face," again referring to its crossed bill.
+The ‘Akeke‘e, a small greenish-yellow Hawaiian honeycreeper with a blackish mask, is named for its asymmetric bill.
+Its name likely derives from the Hawaiian word ke‘e, meaning "crooked" or "bent."
+Its genus name Loxops derives from the Greek for "twisted face," again referring to the crossed bill.

 The Crossbill Connection

-The ‘Akeke‘e's specialized bill, with offset tips similar to those of its distant relatives the crossbills, allows it to pry open the buds of ‘ōhi‘a leaves and flowers in search of spiders, caterpillars, and other arthropod prey.
-It occasionally feeds on the nectar of some trees.
+The ‘Akeke‘e's specialized bill, with offset tips similar to those of crossbills, allows this bird to pry open the buds of the leaves and flowers of native trees called ‘ōhi‘a.
+There, the ‘Akeke‘e finds hidden prey, including spiders, caterpillars, and other arboreal arthropods.

 Mysterious Mating Rituals

 The breeding season begins in March, and chicks probably fledge by mid-July.
-There is still much to be learned about ‘Akeke‘e biology; scientists suspect that chick care is similar to that of the closely related Hawai'i ‘Akepa, which feeds with parents in family groups or in mixed-species flocks for several months after fledging.
+There is still much to be learned about ‘Akeke‘e biology; scientists suspect that chick care is similar to that of the closely related Hawai‘i ‘Ākepa, in which young birds feed with parents in family groups, or in mixed-species flocks, for several months after fledging.

-‘Akeke‘e can likely build multiple nests in a season, since most honeycreeper species re-nest after a failed nesting attempt.
+‘Akeke‘e likely build multiple nests in a season; most honeycreeper species re-nest after a failed nesting attempt.
+The species can be hard to census because the birds range widely across the remote landscape where the last populations remain.

 ABC's Hawai‘i Program is working to protect remaining critical habitat for ‘Akeke‘e and other native Hawaiian forest birds along with partner groups including the Kaua‘i Forest Bird Recovery Project and the Hawai‘i Division of Forestry and Wildlife.